 Good leaders set and articulate goals that inspire you.
 They allow teams to challenge the seemingly sacred.
 They empower them to come up with creative approaches to achieving strategic goals.
 If you don't have these then your roadmap could end up as an exercise in group-think.

 Ask 7 simple questions

-Gather the team and your subject experts (e.g. ops, legal, security, policy, HR) and ask them these questions*:
+Gather the team and your subject experts (e.g. ops, legal, security, policy, HR) and ask yourselves these questions*:

-- What are we trying to prove or learn?
+What are we trying to learn or prove?

 A timeline is not dirty